heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 #### @stream_enforce

 Streaming enforcement applies an authorization decision continuously to a stream of items your handler produces.
-The decorated handler method returns an async iterator of data items; SAPL opens a streaming PDP subscription and applies each decision to the stream as it runs: `PERMIT` passes items through, `SUSPEND` pauses the flow while keeping the subscription open, and `DENY` ends it.
+The decorated handler method returns an async iterator of data items.
+SAPL opens a streaming PDP subscription and applies each decision to the stream as it runs: `PERMIT` passes items through, `SUSPEND` pauses the flow while keeping the subscription open, and `DENY` ends it.
 The enforced result is itself an async iterator of authorised items, so it is independent of how you deliver them.

 `@stream_enforce` is the ready-made binding for Server-Sent Events: it renders the enforced stream as SSE `data:` frames on `text/event-stream`, sets `Content-Type: text/event-stream` and `Cache-Control: no-cache`, and calls `handler.finish()` when the stream ends.
 SSE is the delivery shown here.
 For another delivery mode (a WebSocket, a gRPC stream, or consuming the stream in-process) drive the enforcement directly with `run_pipeline` from `sapl_base.pep.streaming`: it takes your async iterator and returns the enforced async iterator, with no transport assumptions.